phillycommunitywireless/phillycommunitywireless/content/en/volunteer.md

 If you’re interested in getting involved, please fill out our [Volunteer Sign-Up Form](https://tally.so/r/w2ODaj). "
     photo: "/images/pcwvolunteers2.jpg"
-    photo_alt_text: "PCW Volunteers posing for a group photo on the roof of NSNP."
+    photo_alt_text: "7 people posing for a group photo on a roof with a device and tall trees behind them."
     button:
       button_text: "Sign Up to Volunteer"
       button_href: "https://tally.so/r/w2ODaj"